placidanomaly/HPPrimeSightReduction/README.md

 ### *HP Connectivity Kit* and *HP Prime Virtual Calculator*

-Follow these steps to download and install the HP Connectivity Kit and the HP Prime Virtual Calculator program:
+Follow these steps to download and install the *HP Connectivity Kit* and the *HP Prime Virtual Calculator* programs:

 1. Download and install the *HP Connectivity Kit* program from this [link](https://updates.moravia-consulting.com/)
 2. If desired, download and install the *HP Prime Virtual Calculator* program from this [link](https://updates.moravia-consulting.com/)